raspberrypilearning/share-your-world/en/step_6.md

 **Add more content**
 + New sections with different layouts
 + More content for people to read and discover
-+ Add to existing content to dive a little deeper.
++ Add to existing content to dive a little deeper

 **Improve the visual design**
 + Use interaction styling to change elements when a user interacts with them